fuadahmed-ie/fuadahmed-ie/README.md

 # Hello, I'm Fuad Ahmed! 👋

 ## About Me
 I have completed my undergraduate degree in Industrial and Production Engineering.
-I am highly interested in applying AI and ML in the manufacturing sector to enhance efficiency and productivity.
+I am highly interested in applying AI and ML in the Biomedical, Manufacturing sector to enhance efficiency and productivity.

 ## Skills
 - **Programming:** Python, C++